cmtonkinson/README/MANAGEMENT.md

 10. To your directs, you _are_ The Company&trade;.
 Keep that in mind as you interact, particularly as you respond to questions and concerns.
 11. No bad surprises: if something is going downhill, speak up sooner than later.
 Attack the problem when it's small.
 12. Work to be the smartest technologist in the room and always assume you're not.

+## E. Rules for Debate (brainstorming, ideation, troubleshooting, etc.)
+1. Reserve judgement
+2. Raise alternatives, not protests
+3. You are not your ideas
+4. Always converse at a round table